Petersburg – Memorial of a Genius

 From both towns by the way , Petersburg as Hamburg ,

 as furthermore as far as from Odessa, Moscow, Milan, Amsterdam, Copenhagen, since 1803, essentially supposedly only after 1825 though, 92 pupils gathered in Vienna, partially on illustrious recommendations, around a fullblooded musician, whose own compositions were with 1700 performances “by far at the top, followed by Wolfgang Amadeus Mozart with (only) 400”.
-And who was present as ear and eye-witness when in the house of Baron Wetzlar Beethoven in his early years there rivaled with the genius Joseph Wölfl, “pianist of most extraordinary kind”, and founded his fame for freely improvising admired till today.
+And who was present as ear and eye-witness when at the house of Baron Wetzlar Beethoven in his early years there rivaled with the genius Joseph Wölfl, “pianist of most extraordinary kind”, and founded his fame for freely improvising admired till today.
 As conductor that musician was close to this Titan during his most unprecedented creative time as which literature sees the years from 1800 till about 1812/13, up to temporary companionship in the house and at table and conducted, for instance, both the two performances of the second version of “Fidelio” in 1806 with the opinions of literature being devided if completely or in parts only.
 At the end he wrote the choral music to the requiem for the “eternally inconceivable master” (Schott’s Sons advertising op.
 130 in August 1825, ergo in lifetime!) and companion of the early years.
 His own funeral to the Währinger graveyard fourteen years later in turn took shape “under an immense rush of humans from all classes” and the “Österreichische Morgenblatt” of September 1, 1841 ranked him “with the society (already lying in the neighbourhood) of the immortal composers Beethoven and Franz Schubert … ‘In their union he is the third’ …”.

 When now in 1831 the plague caused considerable losses for the thought musician by departure of a great many pupils, he started a work dedicated to Beethoven professional circles still blame him for being irrespectable.
 Not its appendix though in which he commemorates the one departed four years before biographically from personal experience and thus gives the second but earliest epitome of his life, that is his activity in Vienna.
 The title of this appendix to that publication of 1832 was abused six years later without reprimand by someone else for his own memories of Beethoven.